IBM/project-pim/examples/hmc-agent/README.md

 This is a reference application built for PIM stack using MCP server leveraging HMC APIs. this wraps HMC server and agent on top of [vLLM server](../../examples/vllm/README.md) built.

 It bootstraps HMC server and HMC agent components.
-Steps to build and containerize them are [here](app/README.md)
+Steps to build and containerize are [here](app/README.md)

 ## Configuration